Dr. Gaurav Agrawal - Children Heart Care

 Which method is suitable for closure of ASDs?

-Medicine to be used after device closure?
+Medication to be used after device closure?

 Patent Ductus Arteriosus (PDA)